Dynamic Grover Search: Applications in Recommendation systems and Optimization problems

-The promise of quantum computation is to enable new algorithm which renders physical problems using exorbitant physical resources for their solution on a classical computer.
-There are two broader class of algorithms.
-The first class is build upon \textit{Shor's quantum fourier transform} \cite{shor} and includes remarkable algorithms for solving the discrete logarithm problems, providing a striking exponential speedup over the best known classical algorithms.
-The second class of algorithm is based upon Grover's algorithm for performing \textit{quantum searching} \cite{grover-search}.
-Apart from these two broader line of divisions Deutsch algorithm based on \textit{quantum parallelism/interference}\cite{Deutsch} is another example which has no classical analogue.
-This provide a remarkable speed up over the best possible classical algorithms.
-With the induction of quantum algorithms questions were raised for proving complexity superiority of Quantum Model over Classical Model \cite{feynman}.\\
+The promise of quantum computation is to enable new algorithms which render physical problems using exorbitant physical resources for their solution on a classical computer.
+There are two broader class of algorithms of which the first class is build upon \textit{Shor's quantum fourier transform} \cite{shor} and includes remarkable algorithms for solving the discrete logarithm problems providing a astonishing exponential speedup over the best known classical algorithms.
+The second class of algorithm is based upon Grover's search algorithm for performing \textit{quantum searching} \cite{grover-search}.
+Apart from these two broader line of divisions Deutsch algorithm based on \textit{quantum parallelism/interference} \cite{Deutsch} is another example which has no classical analogue.
+These algorithms have facilitated us with an unprecedented speed up over the best possible classical algorithms.
+With the introduction of quantum algorithms questions were raised for proving complexity superiority of Quantum Model over Classical Model \cite{feynman}.\\

-Grover's Search algorithm was one of the first algorithms that opened a class of problems solvable by Quantum Computation\cite{grover-framework}, in a quadratic speedup over classical systems.
-Classical unstructured search or processing of search space, is essentially linear as we have to process each item using randomized search functions which can be at best optimized to $N/2$ states.
-In 1996, L.K.Grover gave the Grover Search algorithm to search through a search space in $ \mathcal{O}\sqrt{N} $ \cite{grover-search}.
+Grover's search algorithm was one of the first algorithms which pioneered a class of problems solvable by quantum computation \cite{grover-framework} facilitating a quadratic speedup over classical systems.
+Classical unstructured search or processing of search space is essentially linear as we have to process each item using randomized search functions which can be at best optimized to $N/2$ states.
+In 1996, L.K.Grover gave the Grover Search algorithm to search through a search space in $ \mathcal{O}(\sqrt{N})$ \cite{grover-search}.
 The algorithm leverages the computational power of superimposed quantum states.
-In its initialization step an equi-probable superposition state is prepared from the entire search space.
-In each iteration of the algorithm the coefficients of selected states, based on a selection function, are increased and that of the unselected states are decreased by inversion about the mean.
-This method increases the coefficients of selected states quadratically and in $ \mathcal{O}\sqrt{N} $ steps we get the selected states with high probability.
+In its initialization step an equiprobable superposition state is prepared from the entire search space.
+In each iteration of this algorithm the coefficients (also known as probability amplitudes) of selected states, based on a selection function, are increased and that of the unselected states are decreased by inversion about the mean.
+This method increases the coefficients of selected states quadratically and in $ \mathcal{O}(\sqrt{N})$ steps we get the selected states with high probability.
 The unstructured search approach can be used to compute any NP problem by iterating over the search space.\\